Kimiarfaie/Evaluating-CNNs-Sensitivity-to-training-sets-image-quality/Classification/README.md

 # Training CNNs on the subset of ImageNet

 The training implementation (main.py) is taken from https://github.com/pytorch/examples/tree/main/imagenet with some changes to visualize the results in tensorboard.
+Testing is also added.

 ## Requirements
 1. Install PyTorch (pytorch.org)